razashoaib/react-fetch-textbox/README.md

       ```
   - **`method`** is the method of the request,
   - **`jsonArrayKey`** is the key of the JSON response array. `player` in the above example's case,
-  - **`fieldName`** is the key of JSON response's element you want to show as suggestions for the Textbox. `strPlayer` in the above example's case,
+  - **`fieldName`** is the key of JSON response's field you want to show as suggestions for the Textbox. `strPlayer` in the above example's case,
   - **`sendData`** is the name of the function where you want to get the data from the textbox.
 Example implementation can be found in `examples/src/index.js`.

 #### Example Usage
-The example implementation can be seen in `examples/src/index.js`.
+The complete implementation can be seen in `examples/src/index.js`.